-Graphs dual to the almost self-centered graphs were studied in [14] and named almost-peripheral graphs (AP graphs for short).
-Very recently, a measure of non-self-centrality was introduced in [22], where ASC graphs and AP graphs, along with a newly defined weakly AP graphs, play a significant role as extremal graphs in studies of this new measure.
+Graphs dual to the almost self-centered graphs were studied in [15] and named almostperipheral graphs (AP graphs for short).
+Very recently, a measure of non-self-centrality was introduced in [28], where ASC graphs and AP graphs, along with a newly defined weakly AP graphs, play a significant role as extremal graphs in studies of this new measure.

-Among other results it was proved in [13] that for any connected graph G and any $r \geq 2$ there exists an r-ASC graph which contains G as an induced subgraph.
+Among other results it was proved in [14] that for any connected graph G and any $r \ge 2$ there exists an r-ASC graph which contains G as an induced subgraph.
 Consequently, the r-ASC index $\theta_r(G)$ of G was introduced as the minimum number of vertices needed to add to G in order to obtain an r-ASC graph that contains G as an induced subgraph.
-It was proved that for any connected graph G we have $\theta_2(G) \leq 2$ and that $\theta_r(G) \leq 2r + 1$ holds for any $r \geq 3$.
+It was proved that for any connected graph G we have $\theta_2(G) \le 2$ and that $\theta_r(G) \le 2r + 1$ holds for any $r \ge 3$ .
 Moreover, the 2-ASC index was determined exactly for complete bipartite graphs, paths and cycles.
-The study of ASC graphs was continued in [2] where ASC graphs were characterized among chordal graphs and among median graphs, and in [12] where existing constructions of ASC graphs were revisited and new constructions of such graphs were developed.
-See also [8] for some related embeddings.
+The study of ASC graphs was continued in [1] where ASC graphs were characterized among chordal graphs and among median graphs, and in [13] where existing constructions of ASC graphs were revisited and new constructions of such graphs were developed.

 We note in passing that graph eccentricity is frequently applied in chemical graph theory via the so-called eccentricity-based topological indices.
-Although these indices are pure graph theory concepts, they have a substantial use in theoretical chemistry, cf. [19].
-The eccentricity-based topological indices include eccentric distance sum [11], Zagreb eccentricity indices [5], and connective eccentricity index [21,24].
-See also [6] for some recent results on the general distance-based topological indices and a recent survey [23] on extremal results on general distance-based topological indices.
-Moreover, the applications of eccentricity to networks and location theory can be seen in [15] and in [18], respectively.
+Although these indices are pure graph theory concepts, they have a substantial use in theoretical chemistry, cf. [7-9, 21].
+The eccentricitybased topological indices include eccentric distance sum [9, 12], Zagreb eccentricity indices [4], and connective eccentricity index [27,30,31].
+See also [5,22-24,26] for some recent results on the general distance-based topological indices and a recent survey [29] on extremal results on general distance-based topological indices.
+Moreover, the applications of eccentricity to networks and location theory can be seen in [16] and in [20], respectively.

 This paper is organized as follows.
 In the rest of this section definitions and notations needed are given.
-In the following section we first prove that if G is a graph of order $n \geq 1$ and $r \geq 2$, then $\theta_r(G) \leq 2r$, thus improving the so-far best known bound $\theta_r(G) \leq 2r+1$.
-In the main result of the section we further strengthen the bound by proving that $\theta_r(G) \leq 2r-1$ holds if $r \geq 3$ and G has at least two vertices.
+In the following section we first prove that if G is a graph of order $n \ge 1$ and $r \ge 2$ , then $\theta_r(G) \le 2r$ , thus improving the so-far best known bound $\theta_r(G) \le 2r + 1$ .
+In the main result of the section we further strengthen the bound by proving that $\theta_r(G) \le 2r - 1$ holds if $r \ge 3$ and G has at least two vertices.
 In the rest of the paper we then consider the 3-ASC index.
 The obtained results and (new) techniques involved indicate that to determine the 3-ASC index of a graph is generally a much more complex task than to determine its 2-ASC index.
 In Section 3, we determine the 3-ASC index of complete graphs and investigate the index on graphs of diameter 2.
-We prove that if G is such a graph, then either $\theta_3(G) = 3$ or $\theta_3(G) = 4$.
+(See [19] for some recent results on the Kirchhoff index of graphs with diameter 2.)
+We prove that if G is such a graph, then either $\theta_3(G) = 3$ or $\theta_3(G) = 4$ .
 For several classes of graphs of diameter 2 the exact value is determined.
 In Section 4 we turn our attention to graphs with large diameter and determine the 3-ASC index of paths, cycles, and trees of order n and diameter n-2.
 We conclude the paper with several open problems.